 greater risk than at the time of the original surgery.
 A larger incision than the original surgical incision may be required to safely remove the hardware.

-There are several reasons why your surgeon may offer hardware removal.
+There are several reasons why your surgeon may recommend removing hardware.
 Pain due to hardware is the most common reason.
-In some cases, hardware may be placed across a joint to allow for proper healing, with the intention of removing the hardware at a later
+In some cases, hardware may be placed across a joint to allow for proper healing, with the intention of removing the hardware at

-date to restore the motion at the joint.
+a later date to restore the motion at the joint.
 Other reasons include infection, nerve damage due to scarring, incomplete healing of the bone (called a non-union), or an allergy to the implant.
-If you have a metal allergy, it is important to let your surgeon
+If you have a metal allergy, it is important to let

 Your surgeon will usually use the previous incisions to find and remove the hardware.
 In some cases these incisions are made longer or additional incisions are made to safely perform the operation.